NOWAYTE/AI-SaaS/README.md

   - **package.json**: Node.js dependencies
   - **README.md**: Project documentation

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## 📧 Contact

 For any inquiries or support, feel free to reach out: